 While some sperm can survive to 5 days, statistically speaking, the percentage making that long is tiny.
 Sperm only has about a 5% probability of surviving more than four days.

 You only need one sperm to fertilize your egg, but 5% is a pretty low percentage.
 If you are trying to conceive, it is best to have sex as close to ovulation as possible to have a much higher percentage of sperm available for the fertilization of your egg.

 Optimizing Your Cervical Mucus To Help Sperm Survive Longer

-If you notice that you don’t have this consistency of mucus during ovulation, you may have a hormone imbalance.
-There are several supplements that can help encourage the fertile cervical mucus.
 A hormone imbalance could be causing you to have hostile cervical mucus.
-Hostile cervical mucus will make it much much harder for the sperm to get to where it wants to go.
+Hostile cervical mucus will make it much harder for the sperm to get to where it wants to go.
 And in turn, lowering your chances of getting pregnant.

 The fertile cervical mucus also makes it more comfortable when having sex.
 If you don't have the correct type of cervical mucus, you might end up reaching for a lubricant to help things along.